 A self tie (no clip-ons) bow tie is the superior option for classic black tie.
 Again, purists match the satin, velvet or silk material of the bow to the jacket lapel.
 When wearing a waistcoat or cummerbund, make sure the pleats are facing up.
 Finish off the look with quality cufflinks and, if you want to stand out, a pocket square, lapel pin or silk scarf, the latter a nice winter touch.

-The semi-formal dress code is the more popular request on wedding invitations nowadays.
+The semi-formal dress code is the more popular request for wedding invitations nowadays.
 And is your safest bet if a code isn’t specified at all.
-It’s more relaxed than black tie, but is far from casual.
+It’s more relaxed than black-tie but is far from casual.
 But be warned: styling must not look like you’re off to the office or a court hearing.
 It’s a mistake too often made by men who want sophistication but come off as stuffy and polite.
 And unoriginal.

 Oxfords are the go-to choice for a semi-formal ensemble, and monk strap shoes can be worn for something a little bolder, sticking to shades of brown or black.
 Finally, make sure your shoes are clean, well-polished and looking their best.